The 2022 BARHOF Legendary Station

 The California Historical Radio Society and its Bay Area Radio Museum and Hall of Fame are proud to announce the recipient of this year’s Legendary Station Award – KMEL 106 FM – The Camel!

-This year marks the 45th anniversary of The Camel’s birth, when St. Louis-based Century Broadcasting took over the station that had previously been KFRC-FM (106.1 FM).
+The year 2022 marks the 45th anniversary of The Camel’s birth, when St. Louis-based Century Broadcasting took over the station that had previously been KFRC-FM (106.1 FM).
 Century’s owners, Howard and Shelly Grafman, threw the switch on July 2, 1977, launching KMEL into its place in Bay Area radio history.

 KMEL 106 is a heritage Bay Area FM radio station that had its beginning in 1946 in San Francisco and has had multiple owners, along with multiple call letter and format switches throughout its legendary history.